 Anna Netrebko ‒ Biography

-Netrebko’s extensive discography includes bestselling solo albums – Sempre Libera, Russian Album, Souvenirs, In the Still of Night, and Anna Netrebko: Live at the Metropolitan Opera – and many operas, including La traviata, Le nozze di Figaro, La bohčme, and I Capuleti e i Montecchi.
-Highlights from her videography include DVD or Blu-ray discs of La traviata, Le nozze di Figaro, I puritani, Manon, Lucia di Lammermoor, Don Pasquale, and Anna Bolena; plus a DVD of music videos, titled Anna Netrebko: The Woman, The Voice.
+Deutsche Grammophon has been with the soprano since the beginning of her remarkable recording career.
+Early highlights of Netrebko’s extensive discography include bestselling solo albums – Sempre libera, Russian Album, Souvenirs, In the Still of Night, and Anna Netrebko: Live at the Metropolitan Opera – and complete opera recordings of La traviata, Le nozze di Figaro, La bohème and I Capuleti e i Montecchi, among others.
+DVD/Blu-ray highlights include La traviata, Le nozze di Figaro, I puritani, Manon, Lucia di Lammermoor, Don Pasquale and Anna Bolena, as well as a DVD of music videos, titled Anna Netrebko: The Woman, The Voice.
 Her CD Duets, with tenor Rolando Villazón, set a record for the best European debut ever for a classical album, climbing to the top of the pop charts in several countries.